sadeq220/docs/microservice/README.md

 Filters are used to enforce a consistent set of policies like security, logging.
 These policies are considered `cross-cutting concerns`.
 practical filters would be:
 - Pre-filter that adds **Correlation ID** header on each request(if not present) to trace user transaction flow

+### Event-Driven Architecture(EDA)
+> An Event-Driven Consumer is an object that is invoked by the messaging system when a message arrives on the consumer’s channel.
+> The consumer passes the message to the application through a callback in the application’s API.
+>
+> Event-Driven Consumers automatically consume messages as they become available.
+> For more fine-grained control of the consumption rate, use a Polling Consumer (494).

+Spring’s journey on Data Integration started with Spring Integration.
+With its programming model, it provided a consistent developer experience to build applications that can embrace Enterprise Integration Patterns to connect with external systems such as, databases, message brokers, and among others.
+To extend this to Data Integration workloads, Spring Integration and Spring Boot were put together into a new project. **Spring Cloud Stream** was born.

 ### References
 - [Martin Fowler microservice architectural style](https://martinfowler.com/articles/microservices.html)